RodZill4/material-maker/material_maker/doc/user_interface_graph_panel.rst

 It is also possible to use the node menu that can be shown using the right mouse button.
 This menu has a filter field to quickly find the desired node.

+The buttons at the top of the node menu can be used to quickly create the most common nodes.
+They can be customized by dragging the nodes from the list below into the buttons.

 .. image:: images/node_menu.png
   :align: center